nvmwill/nexmo-developer/_documentation/en/meetings/overview.md

 ## Contents

+* [Meetings API or Video API?](#meetings-api-or-video-api): Determine which API is more suited to your project.
 * [Terminology](#terminology): Key terms and definitions for the Meetings API.
 * [Room Types](#room-types): Defines the types of rooms available.
+* [Website Embed](#website-embed): Use an iFrame to embed a Meeting into a website.
 * [Code Snippets](#code-snippets): Code and instructions for using the Meetings API.
 * [Reference](#reference): Further information about the Meetings API.

+## Meetings API or Video API?

+The Meetings API allows you to quickly integrate real-time interactive video meetings into your web app.
+It takes just a few lines of code to generate the meeting which you can record, embed into your web app, and update the theme to match your organisation.
+The Video API has similar features but is more flexible depending on your use case.

+If you're looking to quickly generate a meeting, the Meetings API may be more suited to your project.
+If you want full control over how the meeting displays and the features available, the Video API may be better.

 ## Terminology